 "Is there somewhere we can go?"
 Nina's voice lost all of the flowery tones she had been using while the others were present.

 Golshiri nodded and motioned for her to follow him.
-They left through the north tunnel as well, passing the tunnel he had told the others to follow.
-The sound of laughter and mens voices could be heard echoing from that direction.
-Nina wondered who would be worse off, Himee and Adrian or the poor souls who they found to play with.
-He led her through a winding maze of tunnels that she instinctively keep a mental note of.
-She was certain she could make it back on her own.
-Occasional sound of men speaking Farsi could be heard but it was surprisingly quiet in the underground complex.
-Finally she could feel a fresh breeze coming from the direction they were heading.
-She could barely distinguish the dark purple of the night sky speckled with dots of light in opposition to the dim lit browns and grays of the cave walls.
-Trying to suppress her desire to run toward the open air she held her composure and walked calmly out into the desert night.
+They left through the north tunnel and passed the tunnel he had told the others to follow.
+The sound of laughter and men's voices could be heard echoing from that direction.
+Nina wondered who would be worse off, Himee and Adrian, or the poor souls they found to play with.
+He led her through a winding maze of tunnels that she instinctively kept a mental note of.
+She was sure she could make it back on her own.
+The occasional sound of men speaking Farsi could be heard, but it was surprisingly quiet in the underground complex.
+Finally, she could feel a fresh breeze coming from the direction they were heading.
+She could barely distinguish the dark purple of the night sky speckled with dots of light in opposition to the cave walls' dim-lit browns and grays.
+Trying to suppress her desire to run toward the open-air, she held her composure and walked calmly out into the desert night.

-They walked away from the cave entrance and up a slope to the left that ended in a semi-circle of rock, which made up the cliff face.
-Nina was surprised to realize that this cave entrance was above the one they had first came in at some fifty feet or more.
+They walked from the cave entrance up a slope to the left that ended in a semi-circle of rock, which made up the cliff face.
+Nina was surprised to realize that this cave entrance was above the one they had first come in at some fifty feet or more.
 It was hard to tell in the tunnels whether you were on an incline or decline.
-Looking out over the valley floor, the lights of the village were like a cluster of stars surrounded by the blackness of space.
+Looking out over the valley floor, the village lights were like a cluster of stars surrounded by space's blackness.
 The horizon was barely noticeable.
-Only the addition of stars to the dark purple of the clear night sky betrayed where the sky ended and the mountains began.
+The addition of stars to the dark purple of the clear night sky betrayed where the sky ended, and the mountains began.
 A chill desert wind blew up the cliff face carrying the fumes of spent diesel fuel from the generators whose continuous hum could be heard from somewhere down below.

 "Cut the shit, Whitelace.
 This isn't a social call."
 Nina resisted the urge to put a bullet in his head right here.

 Nina found herself unable to believe the words that she had longed to hear.
-He hadn’t betrayed them; the hostages were rescued that day.
+He hadn't betrayed them; the hostages were rescued that day.
 Many of the people from the station had made it out.
 It was her group that took the force of the attack on the chin.
 Taking a ten thousand foot view of it, it seemed to fit.
 He had given up their position but did so in a way that led to the least amount of casualties possible.
 Was he still the man she met those years ago?
 She wanted to believe but had to keep her distance.
-He was better at deception that she was, he was always so many steps ahead.
-Be careful she told herself.
+He was better at deception than she was.
+He was always so many steps ahead.
+Be careful, she told herself.